On the fixed points of the Ruelle operator: Mean ergodicity in holomorphic dynamics

-Then $R^*$ does have a regular non-zero fixed point (a non-trivial Beltrami form) if and only if $R$ is a flexible Latt\'es map. \end{theorem}
+Then $R^*$ has a regular non-zero fixed point if and only if $R$ is a flexible Latt\`es map. \end{theorem}

-\begin{proof} Assume that $R$ is a flexible Latt\'es map.
-Then $R$ has a unique, up to multiplication by scalars, invariant Beltrami differential $\mu$ (see Milnor \cite{MilLat}).
+\begin{proof} Assume that $R$ is a flexible Latt\`es map.
+Then $R$ has an invariant Beltrami differential $\mu$ unique up to multiplication by scalars (see Milnor \cite{MilLat}).
 This differential $\mu$ defines a non-zero functional $l_\mu$ on $A(S_R)$ given by the pairing

-Since $A(S_R)$ is finite dimensional, then $R^*$ is mean ergodic on $A(S_R)$, and by the Separation principle there exist a non-zero fixed point $f\in A(S_R)$, of the Ruelle operator, which is unique up to multiplication by scalars.
-Since $f$ is an integrable holomorphic function outside finitely many points on $\C$, then $f$ is rational with simple poles only.
-Hence the distributional derivative $\bar{\partial}f$ is a finite combination of Dirac measures supported on the poles of $f.$
+Since $A(S_R)$ is finite dimensional, then $R^*$ is mean-ergodic on $A(S_R)$, and by the separation principle there exists a non-zero fixed point $f\in A(S_R)$ of the Ruelle operator, which is unique up to multiplication by scalars.
+Since $f$ is an integrable holomorphic function outside finitely many points of $\C$, the function $f$ is rational with simple poles only.
+Hence the distributional derivative $\overline{\partial}f$ is a finite combination of Dirac measures supported on the poles of $f.$

 The Beltrami differential $\mu$ is a unique fixed point of the Beltrami operator.
-Since the Beltrami operator $B:L_1(\C)\rightarrow L_1(\C)$ is dual to $R^*$, then by the Separation principle, the operator $R^*$ is mean ergodic on $L_1(\C).$ Hence $f\in L_1(\C)$ is a unique, up to scalar multiplication, fixed point of the Ruelle operator.
+Since the Beltrami operator $B:L_1(\C)\rightarrow L_1(\C)$ is dual to $R^*$, then by the separation principle, the operator $R^*$ is mean-ergodic on $L_1(\C).$ Hence $f\in L_1(\C)$ is a unique fixed point of the Ruelle operator up to scalar multiplication.

-Now, let $f$ be a non-zero regular fixed point of the Ruelle operator.
-Then by Lemma \ref{lemma.dichotomy}, either $R$ is a flexible Latt\'es map or the support $supp(f)$ belongs to the postcritical set.
+Now let $f$ be a non-zero regular fixed point of the Ruelle operator.
+Then by Proposition \ref{prop.invariantmeasure}, the function $|f|$ is the density of a finite invariant measure and there is an invariant Beltrami differential $\mu$ with $\mu=\frac{|f |}{f}$ on $supp(f)$.
+Hence $supp(f)\subset SC(R)$ by Proposition \ref{prop.Krengel}.
+Then by Lemma \ref{lemma.dichotomy}, either $R$ is a flexible Latt\`es map or the support $supp(f)$ is contained in the postcritical set.